szabgab/wis-python-course-2024-04/README.md

 This is the project proposal and this will also become the user-documentation.

 The proposal should include the scientific background and explanation of the project and the technical, programming part:
-* How to install the dependencies.
+* How to install the dependencies?
+That should be:  `pip install -r requirements.txt`.
-* How to run the tests that come with the program.
+* How to run the tests that come with the program?
+That should be `pytest`.
-* What kind of input does the program expect and how to run the program.
+* What kind of input does the program expect and how to run the program. e.g.:
+    * The program will receive the name of the input CSV files on the command line and will print the results to the screen: `python project.py  input-1.csv  input-2.csv`.
+    * The program will open a window with windows to fill in the input parameters.  (this can be implemented using Tkinter)

 Open an issue on our repository with a link to this repo.